shreejanjoshi/lerning-with-mySQL/README.md

 - Update data in Php (change it in MySQL)
 - Delete data

-### What's happing
+### What's going on

-- I made a simple layout onlu username and password
+- I made a simple layout only username and password
 - used a bootstrap to make responsive

 ###### I used function.php and database.php only in login_update.php and login_update.php.